Culinary inspiration with Chef Luis Morales

 Food always tastes better when it’s made by someone who cares about their craft.
 When a chef understands craft, he or she not only understands how to prepare the highest-quality meal, but also how to wield atmosphere and imagery and music and other sensory elements to best please his or her eaters.
 Luis Morales, Head Chef at The Cavatina Restaurant, will exceed all of your expectations, for the reasons above and in many other ways.
 I had a blast sitting down with Chef Morales and hearing about his journey to our restaurant here at the Sunset Marquis Hotel.

 Chef Morales grew up in a big family and in a home that centralized its activities around the kitchen table.
 His homework and painting happened there, as well as all of his mother’s cooking.
 Chef Morales remembers, “I was always around [cooking].
 I was always snacking.
-I always loved food; I always love eating and trying different things.”
+I always loved food.
+I always loved eating and trying different things.”
 His mother made solely Costa Rican food, their neighborhood was Italian-American, and his father loved Chinese Cantonese food.
 These early influences would come to impact his broad and creative approach to cuisine.

 One night after a party, watching a late night commercial for culinary school, it hit him unequivocally: Luis Morales wanted to go to culinary school.
 So, he did.
 After school, the chefs were being pushed toward corporate jobs, but Chef Morales wanted something more creative.
-He got a call out of the blue to join Lydia Shire’s team to create a modern, innovative, new Italian restaurant, and it seemed like the perfect fit.
+He got a call out of the blue to join Lydia Shire’s team to create a modern, innovative Italian restaurant, and it seemed like the perfect fit.

 Working with Michael Schlow

 The guiding principle behind Chef Morales’s career has been the fostering and stimulation of his artistry.
-After cooking in D.C. and then back again in Boston, he was looking for his next move, when he got his first call from Michael Schlow.
+After cooking in D.C. and then back again in Boston, he was looking for his next move when he got his first call from Michael Schlow.

 He remembers their interests immediately aligning over the concept of “a bigger city restaurant, really focusing on discipline and culture.”
 A couple great conversations later, and Schlow’s initial Sous-Chef for his new restaurant was not working out.
-So, Chef Morales joined Michael Schlow and began what would become a long, mutually beneficial partnership and friendship.
+So, Chef Morales joined Michael Schlow and began what would become a long, mutually-beneficial partnership and friendship.

-Schlow and Morales worked in Boston together for six years on the restaurant, Radius, then Chef Morales moved to Italy to ready himself to be the Head Chef at their new Italian venture, Via Matta.
+Schlow and Morales worked in Boston together for six years on the restaurant Radius.
+Then, Chef Morales moved to Italy to ready himself to be the Head Chef at their new Italian venture, Via Matta.
 However, after some years there, Chef Morales again felt pulled to do something new – a new restaurant or go back to the visual arts?